Yes, RUNES is one of our dandy topics today. We are going to discuss it!

 It originated from the word "Fee" which means "cattle" in Norse culture.
 It is mostly used for cattle, money, prosperity, and abundance.

 I see it as a strong, firm flag moving upwards in life.
 It denotes progress and financial support, stability, profits, new beginnings, fertility, financial gains, and positivity, especially in finances.
 For me, it is a symbol of progression, success, and financial gain.
 It reminds us to be grateful for what we have and what we are asking for.
-But it also denotes ego, so using too much of it may lead to ego or increased sexual desires, so be careful while using it, as excessive of anything isn’t good.
+But it also denotes ego, so using too much of it may lead to ego or increased sexual desires, so be careful while using it, as excessive or anything isn’t good.

 You may use Fehu to achieve financial strength or to manifest goals sooner.

-If read in reverse, it indicates to pause and reconsider your decisions, loss, or disappointment, especially if it’s regarding a financial investment.
+If read in reverse, it indicates to pause and reconsider your decisions, loss, or disappointment, especially if it’s regarding the financial investment.
 Slow down your plans as it may not be the right time or decision.